zedtran/JavaUDPClientServer/README.md

 ## License

-This project is not under no license.
+This project is not under license.